The following appear to be the only recorded accidents pertaining to The GSSR although there were surely many more.

 |25 May 1927||The worst accident that happened to The GSSR in all of its time running the railway was the catastrophe at Pulpí between iron ore train No244 and mail train No 2.
 Ten people were killed and twelve seriously injured.
 In addition, Engine 23 (BACARES), a brake van, 2 coaches, 2 wagons of esparto and nine 35 ton iron ore wagons were destroyed.|

 13.22 - A mixed train No 2 with Loco No 9 (ALBOX) leaves Almendricos on time.

 13.42 - The train arrives at Pulpí.
 On arrival, a message was sent to Almendricos saying that they could release the iron ore train.

-Seven people died immediately and three more later, and there were more than twenty injured.
+Seven people died immediately and three more later, and there were more than twenty injured, twelve seriously.

-14.45 - train No 3 leaves Águilas Station with staff from The GSSR including George Boag, Dr Alejandro Santamaría and Dr Calero.
-These employees, along with a doctor from the town, helped the injured and the dying.
-The survivors were transferred to Águilas Hospital.
+14.45 - train No 3 leaves Águilas Station with staff from The GSSR including George Boag, Drs Alejandro Santamaría and Calero, Sr. Lloret (Chief of Comercial Services), Sr. Orts, Sr. Gimenez Serrano and company medical auxiliaries.
+These employees, along with doctors from the town, helped the injured and the dying.
+The survivors were transferred to Águilas Hospital among others.

 So, why did the brakes fail?
 The braking systems on The GSSR were the vacuum type.
 Unlike modern braking systems which work on compressed air, the vacuum brakes used by The GSSR were not fail-safe, meaning that if there were a loss of vacuum (badly connected hose for example), then the brakes on the whole train simply would fail.